Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Laparoscopic intervention

-The most gentle and modern method is laparoscopic plastic.
-It consists in the fact that through small incisions a laparoscope is introduced in the form of a tube, at the end of which there is a screen.
-Such an intervention can be performed at any stage of the disease, and regardless of the patient's age.
-Its implementation is contraindicated only in premature infants, and if they have other malformations.
+The most gentle and modern method is laparoscopic plastic surgery.
+It consists of introducing a laparoscope in the form of a tube through small incisions, at the end of which there is a screen.
+Such an intervention can be performed at any stage of the disease, and regardless of the patient’s age.
+It is contraindicated only for premature newborns and if they have other developmental defects.
 The child's stay in the hospital after surgery lasts for one week.

 It is very important that the baby must then register with a urologist, whom he must visit with his parents at least 3-4 times a year.
-For the prevention of complications, he takes uroseptics for some time.
-The duration of such a course is up to two weeks, sometimes the doctor can extend it, if necessary.
-In addition, a urinalysis should be taken within the first year after surgery, twice a month.
+To prevent complications, he takes uroseptics for some time.
+The duration of this course is up to two weeks, sometimes the doctor can extend it, if necessary.
+In addition, you should take a urine test during the first year after surgery, twice a month.

-The rehabilitation period can be lengthened depending on the presence of concomitant pathology, other diseases, and the degree of likelihood of complications.
-After the urine begins to flow freely into the bladder, the size of the kidney becomes normal, and the damaged tissues restore their structure and function.
-It is possible to determine the normalization of blood circulation at the periphery of the organ using dopplerography.
+The rehabilitation period may be extended depending on the availability concomitant pathology, other diseases, and the degree of likelihood of complications.
+After urine begins to flow freely into the bladder, the size of the kidney becomes normal, and the damaged tissues restore their structure and function.
+The normalization of blood circulation in the periphery of the organ can be determined using Dopplerography.

-With a diagnosis such as hydronephrosis of the kidneys in newborns, treatment with the laparoscopic method sometimes gives some complications, among which there is an addition of infection or bleeding.
+With a diagnosis such as renal hydronephrosis in newborns, treatment using the laparoscopic method sometimes gives some complications, including infection or bleeding.
 It should be noted that the likelihood of their development during surgery in a newborn is slightly higher than in an adult.

-In some cases, surgical treatment may be offered even before the baby is born.
-However, such manipulation can lead to premature birth, so the woman is usually warned about the possibility of such an outcome of the operation.
+In some cases, surgical treatment may be offered before the baby is born.
+However, such manipulation can lead to premature birth, so the woman is usually warned about the possibility of such an outcome from the operation.

-The success of the operation depends on the degree of renal impairment.
-The likelihood of an unfavorable outcome remains high if the treatment is carried out in a child whose age does not reach six months.
+The success of the operation depends on the degree of renal dysfunction.
+The likelihood of an unfavorable outcome remains high if treatment is carried out on a child who is less than six months old.

-It is possible to diagnose a disease in a fetus at 14-20 weeks of its intrauterine development.
-The incidence of prenatal hydronephrosis is one in every hundred pregnancies.
-The study has shown that the incidence of this pathology is about two percent, prenatal diseases mainly affect boys.
-In this case, an operation is also possible.
-But this may end in premature birth, which the doctor must inform the mother about.
+The disease can be diagnosed in the fetus at 14-20 weeks. intrauterine development.
+The detection rate of prenatal hydronephrosis is one case per hundred pregnancies.
+The study proved that the incidence of this pathology is about two percent; mainly boys suffer from prenatal disease.
+In this case, surgery is also possible.
+But this may result in premature birth, which the doctor must inform the mother about.

-Often this condition can be transient, and pass without a trace after childbirth, or after some time.
+Often this condition can be transient and disappear without a trace after childbirth, or after some time.

 Forecast

 Modern methods of surgical intervention guarantee a high probability of recovery.
 Minimally invasive techniques do not require a long hospital stay and help minimize the development of complications.
-The chances of a successful cure are somewhat reduced in the presence of concomitant kidney disease (for example, polycystic disease).
+The chances of successful treatment are somewhat reduced if there is concomitant diseases kidneys (for example, polycystic disease).

-Such a serious ailment as hydronephrosis is characterized primarily by the fact that, due to various reasons, the outflow of fluid from the renal pelvis and its cups is disrupted.
+Such a serious illness as hydronephrosis is characterized primarily by the fact that, due to the most various reasons the outflow of fluid from the renal pelvis and its calyces is impaired.

-This disease can be acquired or congenital, and at times doctors can diagnose hydronephrosis in the fetus.
-Unfortunately, today, malformations of the genitourinary system are quite common even at the embryonic stage, including such as congenital hydronephrosis.
+This disease can be acquired or congenital, and sometimes doctors can diagnose hydronephrosis in the fetus.
+Unfortunately, developmental defects are quite common today genitourinary system still at the embryonic stage, including such as congenital hydronephrosis.

-It is very important to diagnose it on time, that is, even during pregnancy.
-Since if this pathology is detected already in utero, having been born, the child may well recover and lead a normal full life.
+It is very important to diagnose it on time, that is, during pregnancy.
+Since if this pathology is detected in utero, after birth, the child may well recover and lead a normal, full life.

-According to statistics, hydronephrosis of the kidneys in the fetus is detected in 5% of cases of this disease.
+According to statistics, renal hydronephrosis in the fetus is detected in 5% of cases of this disease.

-Interestingly, boys are much more likely to suffer from this disease.
+Interestingly, boys suffer from this disease much more often.
 And in a quarter of children with hydronephrosis, the lesion is bilateral.

 Causes of congenital pathology

-In a 4-month-old embryo, the kidneys are almost the same as in a newborn - there is an excretory system, a parenchyma, a pelvis, and a calyx.
-The fluid is already draining, the fetus empties its bladder several times a day.
+A 4-month-old embryo's kidneys are almost the same as those of a newborn - there is an excretory system, parenchyma, pelvis, and calyces.
+The fluid is already leaving, the fetus empties its bladder several times a day.

-Congenital hydronephrosis in an unborn baby develops due to the defects of the genitourinary system that have arisen at the prenatal stage.
-Most often, the lumen of the ureter is blocked in one way or another, therefore the excretory function is impaired.
+Congenital hydronephrosis in an unborn baby develops due to defects of the genitourinary system that arose at the intrauterine stage.
+Most often, the lumen of the ureter is blocked in one way or another, so the excretory function is impaired.

 Basically, pathology occurs for the following reasons: